franciscop/server-next/docs/documentation/readme.md

 }
 ```

-Then create some demo code in your `index.js`:
+Create some demo code in your `index.js`:

 ```js
 // Answers to any request with "Hello world"